-The memorandum and articles of association are two constitutional documents that all limited companies are required to have when they incorporate at Companies House.
+The memorandum and articles of association are two forms of documentation that all UK limited companies are required to have when they incorporate at Companies House.
+Together, the memorandum and articles create the basis of your company’s constitution.

 The memorandum states the names of each subscriber (the very first shareholders or guarantors who become members during the company formation process) and their intention to form and join the business.

-The articles of association is a governing document that outlines the purpose of a company, the rights and responsibilities of its members and directors, and the way in which the company must operate as a whole.
-Together, these two documents form the basis of your company’s constitution.
+The articles of association is a governing document that outlines the purpose of the company, the rights and responsibilities of its members and directors, and the way in which the company must operate as a whole.

 The memorandum of association